jishnume/jishnume.github.io/README.md

-# Namw of the website - jishnume.github.io
+# Name of the website - jishnume.github.io
 ## Hosted by - Jishnu Goswami
 ### Affiliation - Jawaharlal Nehru Centre for Advanced Scientific Research